Pierce County Endowment Fund

-- Geographical Center Historical Society - $1,500 for 2020 Summer Kids Programming
+- Geographical Center Historical Society - $1,500 Summer Kids Programs

-- Marketplace of Ideas/Marketplace for Kids, Inc. - $250 for Marketplace for Kids - Engaging All Learners
+- Marketplace of Ideas - $250 Marketplace for Kids, Engaging All Learners

 - Organizations must be recognized under IRS code 501(c)3 to qualify for a grant.
 Any organization with an official relationship to city or state government (school, park district, nursing home etc.) would also qualify.